ncpa0cpl/react-quarks/README.md

 To show the history, open the console and invoke the method: `printQuarkHistory()`

 By default a history of all quarks with this middleware will be logged to the console.
-You can filter out which Quark is to be shown and how many history entries are to be displayed by specifying the options argument:
+It's possible to filter out which Quark are to be shown and how many history entries are to be displayed by specifying the options argument:

 ```ts
 printQuarkHistory({